olcf/olcf-user-docs/systems/summit_user_guide.rst

 Threading (SMT) support within the core.
 Three SMT modes are supported:
 SMT4, SMT2, and SMT1.
 In SMT4 mode, each of the slices operates
 independently of the other three.
-This would permit four separate streams of execution (i.e. OpenMP threads or MPI tasks) on each physical core.
+This would permit four separate streams of execution (i.e., OpenMP threads or MPI tasks) on each physical core.
 In SMT2 mode, pairs of slices work together to run tasks.
 Finally, in SMT1 mode the four slices work together to execute the task/thread assigned to the physical core.
 Regardless of the SMT mode used, the four